dougalrm/aider-patterns-wow/data/docs/using_feedback_to_drive_product_improvement.md

 - **Boost engineering & quality**: Feedback drives improvement in engineering, leading to higher quality outcomes.
 By incorporating feedback on readability, maintainability, and scalability of code, we can improve our engineering efforts and deliver top-notch results.

 - **Foster team unity & performance**: Feedback is vital for building strong team relationships and collaboration.
-It\'s important to create a [**positive environment** (opens new browser tab)](https://schroders365eur.sharepoint.com/sites/myschroders/content/Pages/CorporatePages/cA5DcI8h54ye17yXUNla6w/aa3752ff-4edf-4889-a690-516f1cd2755c.aspx) where team members feel comfortable giving and receiving feedback, and where constructive criticism is not only accepted but also encouraged.
+It\'s important to create a [**positive environment**](cA5DcI8h54ye17yXUNla6w/aa3752ff-4edf-4889-a690-516f1cd2755c.aspx) where team members feel comfortable giving and receiving feedback, and where constructive criticism is not only accepted but also encouraged.

 ## Methods for Getting Regular, Reliable, Timely, and Constructive Feedback